 • Twinings – The Austen family is known to have bought their tea from the famous merchant’s 300-year-old premises which still stands in the Strand near Temple Bar; a letter survives which Jane wrote to her sister Cassandra in reference to an order.

 • Newton’s – A linen drapers formerly located at 14 Coventry Street just off Leicester Square.
-Jane is known to have visited here with her sister Fanny.
+Jane is known to have visited here with her niece Fanny.

 • Wilding & Kent – Upmarket drapers, located in Grafton House on the corner of New Bond and Grafton Streets.
 Jane, who is known to have visited frequently, complained of the queues there.

 • Layton & Shear’s – A fashionable mercer’s shop located at 9 Henrietta Street, Covent Garden, conveniently located next door to where Jane lived for a time with her brother Henry.

 There are others – this is just a sample!

 Correction: The Fanny mentioned who visited Newton’s with Jane Austen was her niece, not her sister (although she apparently thought of her like “almost another sister”).

 As you may have realised (the new £10 banknote anyone?), this month marks 200 years since the death of Jane Austen in Winchester on 18th July, 1817, so to mark the occasion, we’re looking at 10 sites of interest from Jane Austen’s London.
 To kick off our new Wednesday series, we’re looking at one of the locations where she is known to have resided while in London – number 10 Henrietta Street.